aw/picolisp-action/README.md

 * 32-bit PicoLisp is always compiled
 * 64-bit PicoLisp is bootstrapped from the 32-bit PicoLisp
 * 64-bit PicoLisp will not be compiled if the `architecture` value is `src`
+* `pil21` technically only works on 64-bit architectures

 ## Build